Ghoul (TV character): Appearances

 The Ghoul is introduced in "The End" in the year 2296 as an infamous mutant bounty hunter.
 Throughout the first season, his cruelty and cynicism clashes with Lucy MacLean's naivety and optimism.
 In "The Ghouls", Lucy is sold to organ harvesters by the Ghoul yet chooses to give him life-saving drugs when he collapses from withdrawal.
 After parting ways with Lucy, the Ghoul adopts Dr. Wilzig's dog CX404 and renames her "Dogmeat" while hunting for a former Pre-War acquaintance.
 In the season finale "The Beginning", the Ghoul forms a truce with Lucy to track down her father Hank with her and Dogmeat after learning that Hank knows the whereabouts of his loved ones.

 The first season also depicts the Ghoul's pre-war life as Cooper Howard, a Hollywood actor and Marine veteran with a wife and daughter in 2077.
 His wife Barb Howard (Frances Turner) is a high-ranking Vault-Tec executive.
 At his wife Barb's urging, he becomes a spokesman for Vault-Tec and eventually becomes the inspiration for their mascot Vault Boy.
 However, he ultimately cuts ties with the company after discovering the unethical conspiracy at the heart of the organization, which his wife is part of.
 With his career fading, Cooper is reduced to making personal appearances to support himself and his daughter; this results in the both of them witnessing the nuclear bombing of Los Angeles.

 Other media

 Among other characters from the TV series, the Ghoul was added to Fallout Shelter in a free update releasing alongside the show.
 The same week, an update to Fallout 76 added the Ghoul's outfit from the show as a cosmetic item.

-The Ghoul makes a physical appearance in the Burning Springs update for Fallout 76.
+The Ghoul makes a physical appearance in the Burning Springs update for Fallout 76, with Goggins reprising his role from the TV series.
 The Ghoul gives players bounties, higher-tier bounties available for bigger rewards.

+The Ghoul, alongside Maximus and Lucy MacLean, appeared as playable characters in Call of Duty: Black Ops 7 as part of a Fallout collaboration event.
+Voice clips of Goggins from the TV series were used as voice lines for the Ghoul in Black Ops 7.